kathiHarshithReddy/Hushika-Alert/README.md

 # Start the development server
 npm run dev

-The app will be available at http://localhost:5173 (or whichever port your dev server prints).
+The app will be available at https://hushika-alert.vercel.app/

 No API key setup is required to view local alerts.
 Live "Regenerate with AI" calls require a valid Anthropic API key configured in your environment.